At first, I resisted Jobs to be Done.

 Fortunately, not too long ago, I was reintroduced to the concept and have grown to be more open-minded about different user research methodologies.
 And it didn’t take me long to balk at my own unwillingness to learn something new.
 I picked up two books: Jobs to be Done by Tony Ulwick and Competing Against Luck by Clayton Christensen.

 In the weekend it took me to devour them, I was not only a convert, but also as excited as a kid in a candy shop.
 The methodology offered us something special—and I couldn’t wait to put this into practice.

 Psssst.
 We sat down with Jobs to be Done (JTBD) creator, Tony Ulwick, to discuss the intersection of qual research and the methodology.
 Watch it for free here.

-Some people view Jobs To Be Done as a well-branded repackaging of concepts already known to the research community, like task analysis.
-Others, however, believe it’s a totally new, innovative approach for how to think about your users and their decision-making process.
+Some people view Jobs to be Done as a well-branded repackaging of concepts already known to the research community, like task analysis.
+Others believe it’s a totally new, innovative approach for how to think about your users and their decision-making processes.

 Mainly, I use Jobs to be Done to answer the following questions about users:

 - Why did a user start looking for a particular product/service?
 What was the trigger?